ccollicutt/tanzu-build-service-control-plane-demo/README.md

 # Tanzu Build Service Control Plane Demo

 While Kubernetes is a control plane for containers it doesn’t do much for managing images.
 That functionality is left to external systems.
 But are there any tools that are considered a “control plane” for container images?
+Not really.
+(Let me know if you find any.)

-Historically there has not been.
-We have left that work to Dockerfiles, scanning tools, and CI/CD pipelines, which is to say a typically a bunch of untested bash and various leaky abstractions.
+We can't deploy anything into Kubernetes without a container image.
+For the most part we have left that work to Dockerfiles, scanning tools, and CI/CD pipelines, which is to say a typically a bunch of untested bash and various leaky abstractions.

-But now there is the Tanzu Build Service!
+But now there is the **Tanzu Build Service**!

 The [Tanzu Build Service](https://tanzu.vmware.com/build-service) (TBS) automatically creates container images without Dockerfiles.
-TBS uses buildpacks which, unlike Dockerfiles, don't smash together the operating system, dependencies, and application code.
+TBS uses buildpacks which, unlike Dockerfiles, don't hash together the operating system, dependencies, and application code.
 Buildpacks keep these pieces separate, which means we can easily "patch" the operating system without having to worry about affecting the application.

 TBS provides the underlying image layers (based on Ubuntu), builds the images, caches layers, pushes the images to your registry, is native to Kubernetes, and more.
-TBS is the container image control plane that has been missing in the ecosystem.
+TBS is the container image **control plane** that has been missing, and desperately needed, in the ecosystem.

-## What will we do?
+## What will we do...and why?

+If an organization is using Kubernetes, that means they have container images.
+But where do these container images come from?
+How are they created?
+How are they updated?

-Usually it is quite difficult to patch every single image in a Kubernetes cluster, because they are typically all built by different teams, have different Dockerfiles, etc, etc. So with this demo we can show building an insecure image, then patching it, and recreating it, all of which is handled by TBS.
+Usually it's difficult, even impossible, to easily patch every single container image in an organization.
+This is because the images are often built by different teams, have different Dockerfiles, different base images, different libraries, etc, etc. Frankly, who's to say that the use of Dockerfiles is even the right abstraction?

+With this demo we can show building an insecure image, then patching it, and recreating it, all of which is handled by TBS.
+Importantly, we use a different abstraction, Buildpacks, to create the container images, which means there are no Dockerfiles.

-So we will:
+In this demo we will:

-1. Create a specifically insecure ClusterStack and ClusterBuilder which uses image layers a few months old (therefore "insecure")
+1. Create a specifically insecure ClusterStack and ClusterBuilder which uses image layers a few months old (therefore "insecure" in terms of CVEs)
-2. Use TBS to build an image
+2. Use TBS to build an image from that builder
 3. Scan the resulting image with `trivy`
-4. Update the ClusterStack with newer images, which causes a rebuild
+4. Update the ClusterStack with newer images, which causes a rebuild of the image
 6. Scan the new image with `trivy` and compare the CVEs to the initial image

+Once we're done, it's easy to see how we can create a "control plane" for images and actually be able, from an operational perspective, to rebuild 100s or 1000s of images across the organiztion in a repetable, predictable, progammable manner.

 >NOTE: This is a demo that has many manual steps, but in a production situation this would all be automated and taken care of by the TBS.
 We perform some manual steps here to create "insecure" images used to show how TBS keeps our container images up to date without people in the organization getting engaged in any image management toil.